jnthas/pump/README.md

 # pump
-Pump is a companion to your workouts
+Pump is a mobile companion to your workouts